 When analyzing numeric data (i.e. Age in years or Income in $), you may want to review the spread of the data and create categories from this to analyze vs the raw numeric values.
 Displayr makes it very easy to do this with its categorizable histogram feature.
 With this, you can visually see and set the boundaries of your categories and save the categories as a new variable to use in your analyses.
-There are also other methods of banding (or categorizing) numeric data given your needs.
+There are also other methods of banding (or categorizing) numeric data depending on your needs.
 This article describes how to use a numeric variable to create a histogram that can be used to divide responses into groups (buckets) for analysis.

 The benefits of categorizing are: